GuideWIRE Education (WIREd)

 Indwelling urinary catheter (IDC) insertion is urgently required in the setting of a urological emergency such as acute, painful urinary retention.
 Difficulty in placing an IDC and repeated attempts can result in significant urethral or prostatic trauma and progressing to SPC insertion is a relatively invasive procedure.

-Despite being used by uUrologists for many years, gGuidewire cCatheter iInsertion is a relatively simple procedure yet is not widely used by emergency clinicians, mainly due to a lack of awareness.
+Despite being used by urologists for many years, guidewire catheter insertion is a relatively simple procedure yet is not widely used by emergency clinicians, mainly due to a lack of awareness.

 ED Staff Specialist Dr Katrina Starmer from Cairns Hospital ED developed and implemented an education package in liaison with Urology colleagues and the Cairns Emergency Medicine and Training (EMET) Hub Its integration into emergency practice has been demonstrated to improve patient care and significantly reduce retrieval costs.

-The original education resources have been further developed under the PROV-ED Project and are been endorsed by:
+The original education resources have been further developed under the PROV-ED Project and are endorsed by:

 • the Urological Society of Australia and New Zealand (Northern Section)